Granze/applause/README.md

 - run `gulp watch` to launch the local server and watch your files
 - start creating your slides editing app/views/presentation.html

-When you are done editing, run `gulp`, this will create a "presentation" folder with your slides.
+When you are done editing, run `gulp`, this will create a "presentation" folder with your compiled slides inside.
 Enjoy!

+##Configuration options:

+You need to modify `app > config.json`
+`loadingBar` : (boolean) Show/hide the loadingBar
+`slideCount` : (boolean) Show/hide the slideCount